 These curves will retain their properties only if the value of the calculated speed is strictly observed.
-This is explained by the fact that in the equations of the curves, the speed value is squared, so even its slight deviation from the calculated one causes a significant deviation of the expected results.
+This is explained by the fact that in the equations of the curves, the speed value is squared, so even a slight deviation from the calculated one will cause a significant deviation of the expected results.